 - Get reviews, so you will eventually rank at the top

 To do this, go to your Google My Business dashboard, select ‘Info’ and then choose a section to fill out or update.

 Here, you should edit and update all the required sections.
 The more information you add the better.

 However, at any point in time, you can always edit your business listing to do further optimization or update your information.

 Now, let’s dive into how to edit and get the most out of the other sections in your Google My Business dashboard.

 Depending on your business case, Google photos are one of the touching points for your new customers to discover your offer.
 In case you are a restaurant or a hotel, then the photos you will manage on your Google My Business account will be a strong selling point to get new guests on board.

-To make the most out of these photos, here is a list of few ideas that you can do:
+To make the most out of these photos and stand out from the competition, here is a list of a few ideas that you can do:

 - Hire a professional to capture the best moments in your local business